MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-vpn-split-tunneling.md

 > [!NOTE]
 > This article applies to Microsoft Edge version 96 or later.

-## What is VPN split tunneling and why you should I use it?
+## What is VPN split tunneling and why should I use it?

 VPN split tunneling is a feature that enables users to use two different networks for traffic instead of having all the traffic routed through a VPN.
 Windows has supported this feature for native applications, and VPN split tunneling is also offered for Microsoft 365 applications over VPN split tunneling on on Windows.
 For more information, see [Overview: VPN split tunneling with Office 365 - Microsoft 365 Enterprise](/microsoft-365/enterprise/microsoft-365-vpn-split-tunnel?view=o365-worldwide&preserve-view=true).
 Microsoft Edge has also honored the VPN split tunneling configuration but support for the peer-to-peer traffic was missing.